Apollo 7 astronaut Walter Cunningham dead at 90

 Although Cunningham never crewed another space mission after Apollo 7, he remained a proponent of space exploration.
 He told the Spokane, Washington, paper last year, “I think that humans need to continue expanding and pushing out the levels at which they’re surviving in space.”

-Cunningham is survived by his wife, his sister Cathy Cunningham, and his children Brian and Kimberly.
+Cunningham is survived by his wife Dorothy, his sister Cathy Cunningham, and his children Brian and Kimberly.
+In a statement, Cunningham’s family said, “the world has lost another true hero, and we will miss him dearly.”